Caradog Jones

 Jones was born and raised in Pontrhydfendigaid, a village near Tregaron, Ceredigion, in Wales.
 In 1982, he graduated with a degree in marine biology at Bangor University, and in-between climbing expeditions, Jones has worked in fisheries including in the Falklands and in South Georgia.
-He now lives with his wife and children in Frodsham, Cheshire, working as a freelance fisheries consultant.
+He now lives with his wife and children in Helsby, Cheshire, working as a freelance fisheries consultant.